-Floods are the most frequent and costly natural disasters in New Zealand – between 1968 and 2017, the country experienced over 80 damaging floods.
-The Insurance Council of New Zealand calculated that industry payments for flood damage between 1976 and 2004 averaged $17 million per year in 2004 dollars.
-But this covers just part of the actual cost – for example, government expenditure on civil defence responses during flood emergencies alone averages about $15 million per year over the same period.
+Floods are the most frequent natural disasters in New Zealand – between 1968 and 2017, the country experienced more than 80 damaging floods.
+The Insurance Council of New Zealand calculated that payouts on claims for flood damage between 1976 and 2004 averaged $17 million per year in 2004 dollars.
+But this was just part of the total cost – for example, government expenditure on civil defence responses during flood emergencies alone averaged about $15 million per year over the same period.

-Floods have cost an uncounted number of lives.
-Māori history tells of a pre-European flood in the Tūtaekurī area of Hawke’s Bay in which a party of 50 men, women and children were drowned by the rising of two streams.
+Floods have cost an uncounted number of lives in New Zealand.
+Māori history tells of a pre-European flood in the Tūtaekurī area of Hawke’s Bay in which a party of 50 men, women and children were drowned when two streams rose.
 The early European settlers failed to realise the intensity of rainfall in New Zealand and how rapidly rivers could rise.
-The broad gravel-bed rivers were particularly deceptive: although usually shallow enough to wade across, in flood their currents become powerful.
-By 1870, just a few decades after European settlers first arrived, rivers had been responsible for 1,115 recorded drownings.
+The South Island’s broad gravel-bed rivers were particularly deceptive: they were usually shallow enough to wade across, but when in flood their currents were powerful.
+By 1870, just three decades after European settlers began arriving in large numbers, rivers had been responsible for 1,115 recorded drownings.
 Drowning became known as ‘the New Zealand death’.

-Floods may also occur when landslides triggered by severe weather or earthquakes dam rivers and streams.
-Water will back up upstream of the barrier and may cause a flood downstream if the dam gives way.
-About 200 dams were formed by landslides in the 2016 Kaikōura earthquake.
+Floods may also occur after landslides triggered by severe weather or earthquakes dam rivers and streams.
+Water backs up upstream of the barrier and may cause a flood downstream if the dam gives way.
+About 200 dams were formed by landslides caused by the 2016 Kaikōura earthquake.

 In the South Island, many major eastern rivers originate in the Southern Alps.
 Weather conditions in their mountain headwaters often produce floods in their lower reaches.
-The greatest flood ever observed on the Clutha River, New Zealand’s largest river in catchment area and volume of flow, occurred in 1878.
-It was the result of a succession of weather systems bringing in warm rain and warm wind, which melted the winter snow cover.
-At the height of this flood, more than 5,700 cubic metres of water poured down the lower reaches of the river near the coast every second.
+The greatest flood ever observed on the Clutha River Mata-Au, New Zealand’s largest river in catchment area and volume of flow, occurred in 1878.
+It was the result of a succession of weather systems bringing in warm wind and rain, which melted the winter snow cover.
+At the height of this flood, more than 5,700 cubic metres of water poured down the lower reaches of the river every second.

 Brief but intense rainstorms may produce flash floods – brief, powerful flows that can move even large boulders.
-A destructive flash flood near Roxburgh in November 1992 was produced when 80 millimetres of rain fell in just 45 minutes.
+A destructive flash flood occurred near Roxburgh in November 1992 after 80 millimetres of rain fell in just 45 minutes.

-If large amounts of sediment enter the flood waters, for example from landslides, the flood may turn into a ‘debris flow’.
-This is a fluid mix of water, rock particles and vegetation, which may be as thick as wet concrete.
-In 2005, over 300 mm of rain fell in 24 hours near the township of Matatā in the Bay of Plenty, triggering debris flows that heavily damaged over 100 homes.
-Flash floods and debris flows also regularly damage bridges, resulting in expensive road maintenance through mountain regions.
+If large amounts of sediment enter the flood waters, for example from landslides, the flood may turn into a debris flow – a fluid mix of water, rock particles and vegetation, which may be as thick as wet concrete.
+In 2005, over 300 mm of rain fell in 24 hours near the township of Matatā in Bay of Plenty, triggering debris flows that heavily damaged more than 100 homes.
+Flash floods and debris flows also regularly damage bridges, resulting in expensive road maintenance in mountainous regions.

 In Christchurch, settlers unwittingly chose a site for the city that was part of the constantly shifting channels of the Waimakariri River.